Graduate Office Newsletter

 For more information on UCLA term deadlines please visit: https://www.registrar.ucla.edu/Term-Calendar

-1. Check to see if there is any conflict with the CS undergrad course and section/discussion/lab that you would like to be enrolled in and check to see If there’s a conflict with any courses and lab/dis/section you are enrolled in as well as those you are currently waitlisted in.
-If there is a time conflict even in waitlisted courses, the system will not allow us to enroll you so please check before contacting me (the system is designed so that if there is a conflict we won’t know until after we’ve dropped a course).
+1. Check your Study List (make sure you uncheck your Class Planner when viewing your Study List) to see if there is any conflict with the CS undergrad course and section/discussion/lab that you would like to be enrolled in and check to see If there’s a conflict with any courses and lab/dis/section you are enrolled in as well as those you are currently waitlisted in.
+If there is a time conflict even in waitlisted courses, the system will not allow me to enroll you so please check before contacting me..
 Also the system will not allow us to enroll you in any more courses if adding the course will exceed 18 units (this also includes courses you are waitlisted in).

-3. Please email jalvarez@cs.ucla.edu with your name, UID and class you would like me to drop on your behalf and let me know the course and section/lab/dis (i.e. CS 161 1a – please do not give the times) you would like me to enroll you in.
+3. Please email jalvarez@cs.ucla.edu with your name, UID (no dashes) and class you would like me to drop on your behalf and let me know the course and section/lab/dis (i.e. CS 161 1a – do not include the time of the class) you would like me to enroll you in.

 Friendly reminder the minimum number of units you should be enrolled in is 12 with the max being 18 (if you have questions, please email jalvarez@cs.ucla.edu).
 The last day to enroll/add in any course at UCLA without a financial penalty is the end of Week 2 (Jan.
 20).
 If by Week 2 you are still enrolled on a waitlist for any course and were not able to procure a PTE from the instructor, you will automatically be dropped after Week 2 (April 14) so please plan accordingly.